Brand System

 6. Fetch a style guide

-bun src/cli/index.ts brand style --tags minimal,webapp,developerFetches a matching style guide and pushes it (with $-- mappings) to your .pen file.
+bun src/cli/index.ts brand style --tags minimal,webapp,developerFetches a matching style guide and pushes it (with -- standard variable mappings) to your .pen file.

 MCP Required